Start your 7-day free trial

-Jerome Powell concludes his tenure as Chair of the Federal Reserve after serving since 2018.
-The Federal Reserve sets monetary policy controls interest rates manages liquidity and oversees financial stability.
-Decisions made under the Fed's leadership have influenced stocks bonds real estate and crypto.
+Powell's departure marks the end of his tenure as Federal Reserve Chair which began in 2018.
+The Federal Reserve determines monetary policy controls interest rates manages liquidity and supervises financial stability.
+Those responsibilities influence all major asset classes including equities bonds real estate and crypto.

-Kevin Warsh has been historically characterized as an inflation hawk but has shifted toward a more dovish posture in recent months.
-He argues that an AI-driven productivity surge can support faster growth without igniting inflation.
-Warsh contends that the technological lift could justify lower borrowing costs even when the economy appears hot.
+Kevin Warsh is described in the coverage as having been known for an inflation hawk orientation but has moved toward a more dovish posture.
+He argues an AI driven productivity surge can permit faster economic growth without generating comparable inflation which supports the case for lower borrowing costs even when the economy appears hot.

 • Consumer Confidence (Tue)